 Today, it is my mission to help busy Type-A overachiever women like me gain back control of their lives, live pain-free, and love the life they want to live through yoga lifestyle practices.

-Sign up below to start receiving my Wellness Wednesday newsletter, where I share free yoga lifestyle tips to help you live healthier, happier, and pain-free:
+Sign up below to start receiving my Wellness Wisdom Wednesday newsletter, where I share free yoga lifestyle tips to help you consciously create your own inspired life: